 Compensation: Salary grade 4.2Click on this link to see salary table

-Location: Remote - African / European / US Eastern time zones preferred.
-350.org can hire in the following countries: Argentina, Belgium, Benin, Brazil, Canada, Colombia, France, Germany, India, Indonesia, Italy, Japan, Kenya, Netherlands, Nigeria, Philippines, Poland, Senegal, Singapore, South Africa, Spain, Sweden, Taiwan, Trinidad and Tobago, Turkey, United Kingdom, United States.
+Location: Remote - African / European / US Eastern time zones only.
+350.org can hire in the following countries: Argentina, Belgium, Benin, Brazil, Canada, France, Germany, Italy, Kenya, Netherlands, Nigeria, Poland, Senegal, South Africa, Spain, Sweden, Trinidad and Tobago, Turkey, United Kingdom, United States.

 If you have suggestions for us on how to do this better, we really value your input and stronglyencourage you to write to us firstname.lastname@example.org the subject line ‘Hiring Feedback’.